Age related illnesses | November 21, 2016 | Author: Naturopath

 Herbs that aim to reduce inflammation in gout include turmeric, boswellia, devil’s claw, willow bark and ginger.
 Diuretic herbs that help to increase elimination of uric acid and other waste products via the kidneys include dandelion leaf, nettle, juniper, celery and couch grass.

-In conclusion, gout is an inflammatory joint disease caused by sodium urate crystals in the joints which causes pain and swelling.
+Gout is an inflammatory joint disease caused by sodium urate crystals in the joints which causes pain and swelling.
 If left untreated it can lead to severe disability and deformity.
 Gout can be treated and prevented by adhering to strict dietary guidelines, reducing weight and exercising.
 Nutritionals and herbal medicine can help to further reduce uric acid levels and inflammation and offer a safe form of pain relief.